dominowr/flask_blog/README.md

 # Blog Application

-Application is a platform that allows users to register, add comments to posts, and enables content management by administrators.
+Application is a platform that allows users to register, add comments to posts, and enables content management by administrator.
 It operates with a division of users into two main roles: admin and regular user.

 ## Features